canonical/ops-scenario/UPGRADING.md

 duplicate_relation = copy.deepcopy(relation)
 ```

-### Mocking Container.exec

-In addition to the new ability to assert against content the charm writes to
-`stdin` and to use pattern matching for the command, `Container.exec_mocks` is
-now named `Container.execs`, `Container.service_status` is now named
-`Container.service_statuses`, and `ExecOutput` is now named `Exec`.

-### Resources are classes, not dictionaries
+### Define resources with the Resource class

-The resources in State objects are now `scenario.Resource` objects rather than
+The resources in State objects were previously plain dictionaryes, and are now
-plain dictionaries, aligning with all of the other State components.
+`scenario.Resource` objects, aligning with all of the other State components.

 ```python
 # Older Scenario code